 Ms. Axelrod is Co-Chair of the Advocacy Committee of NAMWOLF, the National Association of Minority and Women Owned Law Firms.
 The Advocacy Committee is charged with advocating for the nationwide expansion of opportunities for minority and women-owned law firms, and with raising the country’s awareness about the challenges women and minorities face.
 Sheryl was recently honored with NAMWOLF’s 2017 Yolanda Coly Advocacy Award.
-This award, given out once a year, recognizes an individual of influence with wide ranging professional connections who, through stellar advocacy, profoundly advanced NAMWOLF’s mission of promoting diversity.
+This award, given out no more than once a year, recognizes an individual of influence with wide ranging professional connections who, through stellar advocacy, profoundly advanced NAMWOLF’s mission of promoting diversity.

 For her work as the Co-President of the Fearless Women Network, a non-profit she co-founded to shatter glass ceilings and obliterate unequal pay, she was recognized by Profiles in Diversity Journal as a “Woman Worth Watching.”